klekkala/bb_blue_api/Readme.md

 This puts one or all motor outputs in high-impedance state which lets the motor spin freely as if it wasn't connected to anything.

-@motor : id of teh motor which needs to be put to free-spin
+@motor : id of the motor which needs to be put to free-spin

 ___